 A fire risk assessment was carried out in line with the legal requirements and the management of fire safety was effective.

-The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
-There was scope to improve the detail within the radiography audits and associated action plans to improve monitoring and outcomes.
+The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation.

 Risks to patients